theowenyoung/archive-actionsflow/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Where is this feature or API documented?

+  - If it's a documentation pull request?
+    - If so, you can ignore here.
   - If docs exist:
     - Update any references, if relevant.
 This includes Guides and Actionsflow Internals docs.
   - If no docs exist:
-    - Create a stub for documentation including bullet points for how to use the feature, code snippets (including from happy path tests), etc.
+    - Create a stub for documentation at `docs` including bullet points for how to use the feature, code snippets (including from happy path tests), etc.
 -->

 ## Related Issues